This Soba Noodle Salad recipe is vegan, loaded with fresh crunchy veggies, and tossed in the most delicious sesame dressing! Quick and easy. Video.

 • 1 cup snow peas, chopped

-• 1/2 cups sliced green onion, chopped fine
+• 1/2 cup green onion, slice finely

-• 1 cup mixed herbs, dill cilantro mint, roughly chopped
+• 1 cup mixed herbs- dill, cilantro, mint, roughly chopped

 • 2 tablespoons toasted sesame seeds